raul-izquierdo/english/sources/vocabulary/Social relationships/Interacting with Others.md

     = let alone `I can't even afford a car, let alone a house` - `I don't blame you, let alone him`

 y ni hablar de...
-    = not to mention (informal) `I can't even afford a car, not to mention a house` - `I can't even afford to go out, not to mention travel`
+    = not to mention (i) `I can't even afford a car, not to mention a house` - `I can't even afford to go out, not to mention travel`

 ## Expectations